Author: Greg Gutmann

 Affiliation: Tokyo Institute of Technology

-I recently demonstrated my network-based VR technology at the Tokyo Nano Tech conference on January 29th to 31st with the other members of the Artificial Molecular Muscle Project.
+I demonstrated my network-based VR technology at the Tokyo Nano Tech conference on January 29th to 31st with the other members of the Artificial Molecular Muscle Project.
 The network VR mentioned is a continuation of my work from my last paper titled Predictive Simulation: Using Regression and Artificial Neural Networks to Negate Latency in Networked Interactive Virtual Reality.
 In that paper, I had begun the initial work testing deep leaning as a solution to user hand motion prediction in VR.
 Since then I have added the ability to train the artificial neural network (ANN) live as the user is interacting to fine-tune the prediction; for such things as individual user motion patterns and fluctuating latency.

 The application of our network-based VR is to create a virtual environment where researchers can run interactive coarse-grain simulations, or brainstorm for new ideas while manipulating nano-scale structures with their hands in VR.